h5md/h5md/draft.rst

 Global attributes
 -----------------

-A few global attributes are defined for convenience.
+A few global attributes (in the HDF5 sense) are defined for convenience.
 These attributes are given to the 'h5md' group.

 * creator: The name of the program that created the file.